vinhqdang/doc2vec_dnn_wikipedia/README.md

 **Be careful**

-Please note that the ``preprocess.py`` takes a lot of time (several hours on my Macbook Mid-2014) and request a lot of memory.
+Please note that the ``preprocess.py`` takes a lot of time (12 hours on my Macbook Mid-2014) and request a lot of memory.
 Please prepare for it.

 ## Classifying